 6. Touch up paint

 Exterior paint is the first thing most people see when they see a home, so make sure your home’s paint looks great.
 You don’t have to paint every last inch of your house; simply touching up a few spots where the paint didn’t look so good will be a big help.
 If you do renovate your home, make sure you use good exterior paint.

 7. Set up your patio

 Nothing says summer like relaxing on the patio with a cold drink and food on the grill.
 If you’ve had all your patio furniture tucked away in the garage for the winter, now is the time to bring it back out and get your patio set up.
+Consider incorporating a stylish dining table to create an inviting outdoor eating area.
 If you don’t have patio furniture, this is the best time to invest.

 Getting your home ready for the summer takes a bit of work, but there’s nothing like having your home ready for warmer weather.
 Before summer arrives, have your roofing and HVAC inspected, check your windows and paint, and get outdoor living areas set up.

 Did you enjoy this post?
 Why not hang around and read a few more whilst you’re here.
 If you want to read some more of my usual kind of parenting stuff, head over to my Mum Life section.
 You’ll find all things parenting with a tongue-in-cheek twist.
 And if you want some family holiday inspiration or days out, head to my Travel Section.